Supbuddy docs

 Does Supbuddy send my data anywhere?

 No. Caddy, the DNS server, and the MCP server all run locally on your Mac.
-The only outbound traffic is: license validation (when activating a Pro license), Tailscale split-DNS push (only if you enabled it), auto-update checks (GitHub Releases), and Google Analytics on the marketing site (not the desktop app).
+The only outbound traffic is: Tailscale split-DNS push (only if you enabled it), auto-update checks (GitHub Releases), and Google Analytics on the marketing site (not the desktop app).
 The desktop app does not send telemetry.

 Can I work offline?